-- 5. Remove the (2) mounting screws of the upper switch. - 6.
+- Remove the opening spring per instructions below. - 2.
+Remove two mounting bolts (4) from switch bracket (5). - Remove the two mounting screws of the lower switch. - 4.
+Remove the two mounting screws of the center switch. - Remove the two mounting screws of the upper switch. - 6.
 Disconnect the lead wires of switch to be replaced. - 7.
 Reassemble in the reverse order and check switch adjustment as explained under AD-JUSTMENTS.